mkhairul6/AlphaDocs/README.md

 `http://<server>/api/1.0/mpgs/pairingCheckoutRequest/<brandCode>`

 This is the pairing and checkout process that can be used when user wants to checkout a transaction, but has never paired before.
-Redemption option is not available if this API is used for payment, however, subsequent payments by fetching precheckout data allows for redemption to be used.

 #### POST Parameters:
 <ul><li>authToken: string,</li>